Morning Note: Market News and an update from National Grid

 National Grid operates a regulated business in the UK and US, with electricity and gas transmission and distribution assets.
 The group has no direct exposure to volatile commodity prices and relatively little exposure to usage levels.

-National Grid has a robust balance sheet and a strong investment grade credit rating, underpinned by regulatory revenue, which allows the group to secure the required long-term funding needed to invest in its business.
-During the year, net debt rose by 6% to £43.6bn, with regulatory gearing of 69%.
+As a reminder, National Grid has a robust balance sheet and a strong investment grade credit rating, underpinned by regulatory revenue, which allows the group to secure the required long-term funding needed to invest in its business.
+The group believes it has the financial flexibility to deliver its strategy over the 5-year financial framework, helped in part by the £6.8bn rights issue in May 2024.

 Source: Bloomberg